-Annette DeVito Dabbs has over 40+ years of clinical experience in managing people with chronic, complex conditions to advance her program of research leverages health IT to promote in patient engagement, active partnerships between patients and clinicians, and health-related quality of life.
-Dr. DeVito Dabbs is currently leading a multi-disciplinary team of clinicians, behavioral scientists, engineers, and human factors specialists to develop and evaluate Pocket PATH Synergy, a suite of technologies to support self-management behaviors of patients in partnership with their providers.
-As the PI, Dr. DeVito Dabbs has acquired more than $3 million in funding from the NINR.
-She is the Co-PI for an NIDDK-funded, multicenter trial and Co-I on multiple grants for projects including the development and testing of quality of life technologies.
+Dr. DeVito Dabbs has more than 40 years of clinical experience managing people with chronic cardiopulmonary conditions, including recipients of solid organ transplants.
+Her scholarly interests include the promotion of patient engagement, active partnerships between patients and clinicians, health information technology, health-related quality of life after transplantation, qualitative research, and mixed-methods analysis techniques.
+She leads an interdisciplinary team of clinicians, behavioral scientists, engineers, and human factors specialists to develop and evaluate Pocket PATH Synergy, a suite of technologies to support behaviors of patients and clinicians working together to promote self-management to achieve better health outcomes.
+Dr. DeVito Dabbs has acquired almost $3 million in funding from the National Institute of Nursing Research.
+She is a co-PI for an R01 funded by NIDDK to design and test a technology-based intervention to support adolescents’ adherence to medication taking after kidney transplantation.
+She also serves as a co-investigator on multiple grants for projects including promoting psychosocial outcomes after living donation and the development of quality of life technologies.

 Curriculum Vitae (CV)

-Dr. DeVito Dabbs has a secondary appointment in the University of Pittsburgh Clinical and Translational Science Institute (CTSI) and serves as a scientific reviewer for the NSF-NIH Smart and Connected Health Panel.
-She was recently selected to participate in the Health and Aging Policy Fellowship in order to impact regulatory policies regarding health technologies.
-She has served in numerous leadership positions for Sigma Theta Tau International Honor Society, American Thoracic Society, International Society of Heart and Lung Transplantation, International Transplant Nurses Society, and America Academy of Nursing, as well as on the board of directors for Pennsylvania State Nurses Association District 6.
+Dr. DeVito Dabbs has a secondary appointment in the University of Pittsburgh Clinical and Translational Science Institute (CTSI) and the Department of Ethics and Health Law.
+She serves as a scientific reviewer for the NSF-NIH Smart and Connected Health Panel and the American Lung Association Research Awards.
+She recently was selected to participate in the Health and Aging Policy Fellowship to impact regulatory policies regarding health technologies and aging.
+She has served in numerous leadership positions for the Sigma Theta Tau International Honor Society, American Thoracic Society, International Society of Heart and Lung Transplantation, International Transplant Nurses Society, and America Academy of Nursing, as well as on the board of directors for Pennsylvania State Nurses Association.
 She is an editorial board member for Qualitative Health Research and a regular reviewer for several journals in her area of expertise.